raphaelahrens/threatmd/README.md

-threatrs is a tool to transform Markdown threats in the threatrs format to a threats.json file for pytm.
+threatmd is a tool to transform Markdown threats in the threatmd format to a threats.json file for pytm.

-# Running threatrs
+# Running threatmd

 ```shell
 threats_pytm <directory of markdown threats>